hzeller/blisplay/README.md

   * `lasercut_sidewall.dxf` the side-wall to elevate the assembly to have a free view below.
 These dimensions are super rough right now and will change once there is a lens-assembly on the camera.
-  * `finger_holder.stl` is a hollow shape keeping the finger in place over the actuators.
+  * `finger_cradle.stl` is a hollow shape keeping the finger in place over the actuators.
 You might need to adapt parameters to your finger-diameter.
     (currently does not lock into the rest of the assembly, you might need some double-sided tape).